Community School

 -

-You will receive your 6 hour Behind the Wheel Driving certificate from to the email address you used to sign up with MyPaymentsPlus.
+Upon completion, you will receive your 6 hour Behind the Wheel Driving certificate from from the Gold Gym Lobby desk.

 The Community School’s liability insurance follows the car and provides the maximum coverage possible ($500,000/person/accident/property).
 Parents and/or guardians of students who operate a Gwinnett County Public Schools’ driver’s education vehicle may incur personal liability in some driver-at-fault accidents.
 Each instructor is certified by the DDS.